Loading…

 Cryogenic purification is the most reliable path to beverage grade CO₂.
 A technical walkthrough of the process, why temperature matters, and what it means for supply quality.

-A geopolitical conflict involving Iran could ripple through global urea markets, disrupt U.S. ammonia production, and tighten CO₂ supply for beverage and food producers who depend on it.
+A conflict involving Iran could disrupt urea and ammonia markets, tightening CO₂ supply for beverage and food producers who depend on reliable domestic sources.

 The U.S. CO₂ supply chain depends on a handful of large sources.
 When one goes down, entire regions feel it.
 Distributed production from RNG upgraders is how you build a supply chain that stops collapsing.